Dr Adam Read

 Roberto holds a BSc (Hons) (Eng) MechEDAT from the University of Warwick and is a recognised member of the Chartered Institute of Waste Management and the International Solid Waste Association.

-Over the years Roberto has become an undisputed expert in the fields of project management, planning, plant commissioning, environmental audits and training, drawing on experience gained on a wide range of energy and waste engineering projects.
+Over the years Roberto has become an undisputed expert in the fields of project management, boiler fouling, plant commissioning, environmental audits and training, drawing on experience gained on a wide range of energy and waste engineering projects.

-KRR originally started as Vogel Waste Industry Services Limited (WIS), but now trades as WISenvironmental.
-This company offers environmental technology and management consultant services.
-KRR ProStream was spun out from these early beginnings.
-KRR (UK) Ltd, which trades as KRR ProStream, offers industrial boiler cleaning to the Energy sector.
+KRR originally started as a subdivision of Vogel Waste Industry Services Limited (WIS), but was spun off as an independent company in 2006.
+It now trades as KRR ProStream and offers industrial boiler cleaning to the Energy sector.

 Paul is managing director of MVV Environment Limited, part of MVV Umwelt GmbH of Germany, concentrating on energy-from-waste combined heat and power (EfW CHP) and other resource recovery solutions for the UK PFI and commercial waste markets.
 He also serves as a director on MVV’s three UK operating project companies, as well as its energy trading company.